Learning and Selfconfirming Equilibria in Network Games: Selfconfirming equilibria in parameterized nice games with aggregators

 \begin{itemize} \item Each player $i$ \emph{knows} $v_{i}$ \emph{and} $f_{i}$. \end{itemize}

-Unless we explicitly say otherwise, we instead do not assume that $i$ knows $ \theta $, or function $\ell_{i}$, or even that $i$ understands that his payoff is affected by the actions of other players.
-However, since $i$ knows the feedback function $f_{i}:A_{i}\times X_{i}\rightarrow M$ and the action he takes, what $i$ infers about the payoff state $x_{i}$ after he has taken action $a_{i}$ and observed message $m$ is that
+Unless we explicitly say otherwise, we instead do not assume that $i$ necessarily knows $\mathbf{Z}$, or function $\ell _{i}$, or even that $i$ understands that her payoff is affected by the actions of other players.
+However, since $i$ knows the feedback function $f_{i}:A_{i}\times X_{i}\rightarrow M$ and the action she takes, what $i$ infers about the payoff state $x_{i}$ after she has taken action $a_{i}$ and observed message $m$ is that